[Source]

 If the end of Brothers & Sisters is indeed upon us, then judging from these advance photos of the May 1st and May 8th episodes at least, longtime fans will be getting some closure.

 For instance, in "For Better or for Worse" (to air May 1st) we see actress Marika Dominczykreturn as Tyler.
 She and Justin were a couple way back in season one.
 Remember, she was a hotel manager and got him that job as a bellhop-- which he promptly lost.
 Justin really loved her, but she sensibly had to break up with him because of his depression and drug addiction.
+Well, Justin has cleaned up his act, and from the photos below, looks like a spark is still there between these two characters.
+Maybe she'd be a good love interest for him to ride off into the sunset with?

 From ABC's official description, here's what else to look forward to in this episode: "After Sarah confronts Brody about his being her father, she decides she no longer wants him to be a part of her life or Nora's, but Nora just can't seem to let him go.
 Meanwhile, Olivia struggles with the new addition of baby Daniel to the family."